 There are currently around ten million people in the UK who smoke.
 To be honest, I simply don’t understand why anyone is still smoking cigarettes, or stinkys as I now call them.
 If you are a smoker reading this, I’m not having a go at you, I’m on your side.
 Hear me out.

 “Wow, I wish that magical product existed,” a smoker may reply, well it does, it’s called vaping.
-I’ve been vaping for years now and have never looked back.
-I cannot tell you how better I feel.
+I’ve been a vaper for years now and have never looked back.
+I cannot tell you how much better I feel.
 I get my hit that I crave and none of the bad stuff.

-Vaping is potentially the biggest life safer in modern times.
-So, you’d think that all concerned are jumping for joy and doing all they can to get every smoker vaping.
+Vaping is potentially the biggest life saver in modern times.
+So, you’d think that all concerned are jumping for joy and doing all they can to convert every smoker to a vaper.
 Sadly, not so.
 There have been so many scare stories out there, shocking articles in many newspapers spouting drivel about the so-called dangers of vaping.
 Compared to lethal cigarettes, that’s laughable.